-To withdraw, or cause to withdraw, all users from a building which is on fire ... in preplanned and orderly phased movements to an accessible place of safety remote from the building.
+To withdraw, or cause to withdraw, all users/occupants from a building which is on fire, in pre-planned and orderly phased movements, via accessible routes, to an accessible place(s) of safety remote from the building.

 Fire Compartmentation:

 The division of a building into fire-tight compartments by fire, smoke and heat resisting elements of construction, in order to ...